Skip to content

 Dim age as Integer

-You could repeate those variables for every function where you wish to use them.
+You could repeat those variables for every function where you wish to use them.
 Or you could create a Class.

 Class Person